mediadrop/mediadrop/doc/dev/contributing.rst

 `reStructuredText <http://en.wikipedia.org/wiki/ReStructuredText>`_.

 To build the documentation you must have Sphinx and Pygments installed.
-They were probably installed when you first installed MediaCore, but just in case, here's how to install them.
+They were probably installed when you first installed MediaCore CE, but just in case, here's how to install them.
 (This example assumes that you're using a ``virtualenv`` called ``mediacore_env``, as outlined in the :ref:`install instructions <install_toplevel>`.)